Rules of play:

 Team C Goal Differential +1In this above example Team C is Eliminated.
 Since Team A and Team B are tied, those two teams will then be compared beginning with criterion 1 (Head to Head) to determine ultimate placement.
 In this case, Team B beat Team A 1-0 in pool play.
 Therefore, Team B is first place, Team A is second place and Team C is third place.

-FIFA Laws of the Game will apply as modified by USYS and Cal South as described herein.
+FIFA Laws of the Game will apply as modified by USYS and US Club as described herein.

 9 v 9 games: